 Belongs to the TORC family.

 Phosphorylation/dephosphorylation states of Ser-151 are required for regulating transduction of CREB activity.
 TORCs are inactive when phosphorylated, and active when dephosphorylated at this site.
 This primary site of phosphorylation is mediated by SIKs (SIK1 and SIK2), is regulated by cAMP and calcium levels and is dependent on the phosphorylation of SIKs by LKB1.

 Cytoplasm.
 Nucleus.
 Cytoplasmic when phosphorylated by SIK or AMPK and when sequestered by 14-3-3 proteins (PubMed:16817901).
-Translocated to the nucleus on Ser-151 dephosphorylation, instigated by a number of factors including calcium ion and cAMP levels.
-Light stimulation triggers a nuclear accumulation in the suprachiasmatic nucleus (SCN) of the brain.
+Translocated to the nucleus on Ser-151 dephosphorylation, instigated by a number of factors including calcium ion and cAMP levels (PubMed:15589160).
+Light stimulation triggers a nuclear accumulation in the suprachiasmatic nucleus (SCN) of the brain (By similarity).